-- 55. At delivery, game should not be grabbed from the dog's mouth, noisy or ineffective handling should be penalised.
-Failure to control is also marked under this heading. - 56.
+- 54. At delivery, game should not be grabbed from the dog's mouth, noisy or ineffective handling should be penalised.
+Failure to control is also marked under this heading. - 55.
 All game retrieved should be examined for hard mouth.
-Superficial damage is not acceptable evidence, nor is the apparent mouthing or rolling of game by the dog. - 57.
-The Judge should be familiar with the feel of normal and uncrushed ribs.
-The dog should be given the benefit of the doubt, but the Judge may order a further retrieve for the dog. - 58.
-The Judge is empowered to turn out of the Stake any dog whose handler does not obey him, or wilfully interferes with another competitor or his dog.
+Superficial damage is not acceptable evidence, nor is the apparent mouthing or rolling of game by the dog.

+- 56. The Judge should be familiar with the feel of normal and uncrushed ribs.
+The dog should be given the benefit of the doubt, but the Judge may order a further retrieve for the dog. - 57.
+The Judge is empowered to turn out of the Stake any dog whose handler does not obey them, or wilfully interferes with another competitor or their dog.

-- 59. Any person who openly impugns the actions or decisions of the Judge may be debarred from further participation in the Trial, and may be ordered from the ground and further dealt with at the discretion of the committee. - 60.
+(Amended 11/24, 6.21 effective 01/01/25) - 58.
+Any person who openly impugns the actions or decisions of the Judge may be debarred from further participation in the Trial, and may be ordered from the ground and further dealt with at the discretion of the committee. - 59.
 Nothing whatsoever may be administered to a dog whilst it is in the hands of the Judge or Stewards, except water.
 A handler whilst in competition may request to give their dog water during the course of a run.
 This request shall not be refused by the Judge or Steward, providing this request is not made at a crucial time that may disadvantage their opponent.